zclarkPrograms/Discord-Music-Bot/README.txt

 There is also an unfinished beat-edit feature that would have allowed the user to edit the YouTube music stream live.
 Currently it only allows for an audio file to be edited on the server computer.

+Instructions

+Before the bot is able to run, you must fill in the necessary Discord and Reddit information in the info.txt file:
+  The Discord bot token
+  The guild id of the Discord server in which the bot resides The Reddit username and password
+  The Reddit client id and client secret

 Contributors

 Wooden-Toilet (Music playlist component)